-If your pharmacy is seeking nonresident licensure, VPP allows state boards of pharmacy to access your verified pharmacy licensure details, VPP inspection report, inspection responses, and other important data through the use of a secure information sharing network.
+If your pharmacy is seeking resident and/or nonresident licensure, NABP’s Verified Pharmacy Program ® (VPP ®) allows state boards of pharmacy to access your verified pharmacy licensure details, VPP inspection report, inspection responses, and other important data through the use of a secure information sharing network.
 The program equips the state boards of pharmacy with quality and timely data that can assist in decreasing the time it takes to make licensing decisions.

 VPP is ideal for pharmacies that:

 - Need a nonresident pharmacy inspection required by an out-of-state board of pharmacy for renewing or obtaining nonresident licensure.

 - Want to pursue NABP Compounding Pharmacy Accreditation for which VPP is a prerequisite.

 Apply for VPP as a standalone program or maximize your investment by creating a comprehensive compliance package for one streamlined, cost-effective accreditation process.

 Benefits of VPP